 Geographic differences in physician salary

 The average physician salary can vary notably from state to state.
-In 2021, Kentucky came out on top with an average physician salary of $364,000.
+In 2021, Kentucky came out on top among the highest-paying states for physicians with an average physician salary of $364,000.
 Other states in the top 10 for compensation include (in descending order): Tennessee, Alabama, Missouri, Oregon, Indiana, North Carolina, Connecticut, Texas, and Florida.
 According to Medscape, southern states have made extra efforts to attract physicians, including increasing salaries and offering sign-on bonuses.

 While many physicians are still recovering from the effects of the COVID-19 pandemic, physician earnings have generally rebounded.
 Overall, Medscape’s 2022 physician salary report suggests that physician compensation will continue to grow.